 The Genuine OKO versus Chinese Copies

-The photos below were taken of both a genuine OKO 28mm K-101 carburetor (always on the right), and one of the "better quality" Chinese copies.
+The photos below were taken of both a genuine OKO 28mm K-101 carburetor (on the right), and one of the "better quality" Chinese copies.

 The first give-away that the carburetor is a copy is that the Taiwan Flag on the box is replaced with the "K-101" sticker.
 Actually, though the box is almost identical, the box with the copy does not have the "Made in Taiwan" flag even under the sticker